briandconnelly/BEACONToolkit/analysis/doc/analysis.md

 ![Resampled Distributions](https://github.com/briandconnelly/BEACONToolkit/raw/master/analysis/doc/figures/resamples.png)

-And if we calculate the mean of these resampled distributions many many times, we get what is known as the sampling distribution of means.
+If we calculate the mean of these resampled distributions many, many times, we get what is known as the sampling distribution of means.
 We can repeat this sampling process using the `replicate` function, here replicating it 100,000 times.